skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 > early versions of Way Cooler.
 A large part of the marketing message for Way
 > Cooler was that it was memory safe because Rust (and thus more reliable).
 > Though this became more true, it was certainly not the case at the start.
-> Many, many Rust projects use this inherit feature of Rust as a selling point
+> Many, many Rust projects use this inherent feature of Rust as a selling point
 > for their own software.
 As someone who once touted this as a feature, I'm
 > hesitant to do this in the future.
 >